paul l. gay

 I wrote "Practical Boundary Surveying" in 2014.
 It is an updated version the prior book "Fundamentals of Land Surveying".
 The new book was published by Springer International Publishing beginning in 2015.
 This book is a larger and more comprehensive version of the previous work.
 The book has an appendix containing mathematics used by surveyors.
 Although Springer sells the book as a text book for land surveying students at the college level the book would also be very useful for professionals outside of the surveying profession such as engineers, attorneys, planners, architects and other real estate professionals.
 Click on the image to view sample chapters at the Springer web site.

 A recent book on land surveying is entitled "Land Surveying Simplified".
 In some ways it is a return to my original compact, concise and easy to understand book written primarily for people who are not surveyors.
 My goal was to create a book that was both inexpensive and easy to read.
 It is available on Lulu in both hard copy and as an eBook.
 Although the book has only been available since the summer of 2016 it has done very well.
 As an eBook it sells for only $9.99.
+A second enlarged and updated edition was published on KIndle in 2021.
 Click on the book image below to learn more about the book.

 In 1985 I became interested in the history of a local mill that used water power to grind corn into Jonny Cake Meal.
 For readers who have not grown up in New England, Jonny Cakes are like pancakes but they are made from corn meal not wheat flour.
 Gray's Mill has been in operation since at least 1751 and it still grinds Jonny Cake meal from flint corn.
 The short book contains a description of the mill and what is known about its history.
 The book includes scale drawings of the mill and the machinery.
 Clicking on the image will take you to the book.